 SFPUC's 75-year lease agreement with the San Francisco Recreation and Park Department, for the use of parking spaces for its fleet of vehicles at the Civic Center Garage, commenced on February 1, 2011.
 The total payment under this agreement is \$6,274, which was fully made as of fiscal year 2015.
 The expenses and prepayments among the three SFPUC Enterprises are based on 525 Golden Gate occupancy.
-As of June 30, 2020, the Enterprise's allocable shares of expenses and prepayment were \$45 and \$3,354, respectively; and at June 30, 2019 were \$46 and \$3,399, respectively.
+As of June 30, 2021, the Enterprise's allocable shares of expenses and prepayment were \$45 and \$3,309, respectively; and at June 30, 2020, the Enterprise's allocable shares of expenses and prepayment were \$45 and \$3,354, respectively.